rust-stuco/lectures/week6/slides.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-* We see `test result: ok`, meaning we have passed all the tests*
+* We see `test result: ok`, meaning we have passed all the tests
-* In this case, we only had 1 test run, with `1 passed; 0 failed;`
+* In this case, only 1 test has run, and it has passed
-* We'll show how to ignore and some tests later
-* The `0 measured` statistic is for benchmark tests, which are currently only available in nightly Rust
+* The `0 measured` statistic is for benchmark tests, which are currently only available in "nightly" versions of Rust

 ---